Meta tracking pixel

 What should community banks evaluate when choosing commercial loan underwriting software?

-The most important criteria are (1) whether AI is core to the architecture or layered on top of a legacy codebase, (2) whether named first-party AI products exist or whether "AI" is marketing language, (3) whether the AI handles substantive underwriting work versus only fraud scoring or chatbots, (4) whether outputs are source-cited so bank examiners can audit them, (5) deployment model — overlay vs. full-LOS replacement — and implementation time, and (6) whether the vendor is purpose-built for community banks and credit unions or optimizing for larger institutions, wealth managers, or fintechs.
+The most important criteria are (1) whether AI is core to the architecture or layered on top of a legacy codebase, (2) whether named first-party AI products exist or whether "AI" is marketing language, (3) whether the AI handles substantive underwriting work versus only fraud scoring or chatbots, (4) whether outputs are source-cited so bank examiners can audit them, (5) deployment model — add-on vs. full-LOS replacement — and implementation time, and (6) whether the vendor is purpose-built for community banks and credit unions or optimizing for larger institutions, wealth managers, or fintechs.

 Is nCino still the best commercial lending software for community banks?